Niraj Chag: Albums

 The success of the tracks led to Niraj recording a BBC session at their Maida Vale Studios, a live set at the inaugural BBC Electric Proms, and the song "Nomad" was selected to be the iTunes free download of the week in June 2006.

-In 2006, Niraj won "Best Asian Underground" at the UK Asian Music Awards. and in 2007 he composed the music for the Olivier award-winning stage play Rafta Rafta (Royal National Theatre).
+In 2006, Niraj won "Best Asian Underground" at the UK Asian Music Awards.

 Chag's follow-up album The Lost Souls was released in early March 2009, featuring the singles "Baavaria" and "Ur Jaa."
 On 24 October 2009 Chag performed in concert with a live band at LSO St Luke's in London, followed by a concert at the CBSO Centre in Birmingham.

 Niraj's third album Mud Doll was released in June 2015 and featured the singles "Rang Diya" and "Sab Qurban".